FlyveHest/wg-friendly-peer-names/README.md

   transfer: 84.60 MiB received, 94.05 MiB sent
 ```

+# Adding unknown peers to peers file
+If you run `wgg.sh -u`, all unknown peers will be added to `/etc/wireguard/peers`.

+You will be prompted to enter a friendly name for each new peer found.

 # Compatibility note
 The script was made using bash v4.4.20 and have not been tested on any other shells.